 Assistant Professor and Acting Program Chair, International Education Management

-“Education is the most powerful weapon which you can use to change the world – Nelson Mandela.”
-I passionately believe in the power of education, particularly international education, to transform societies, breakdown cross-cultural barriers and foster intergroup dialogue.
+“Education is the most powerful weapon which you can use to change the world” – Nelson Mandela.
+Butler passionately believes in the power of education, particularly international education, to transform societies, break down cross-cultural barriers and foster intergroup dialogue.
+Her pathway to international education began in high school as a global youth volunteer participant in an international exchange program, which inspired future international education efforts pursuing studying, volunteering, and working abroad in over 25 countries.

 Courses offered in the past four years.